KRohrmeier/book-shelf/README.md

 # To run the app locally

+1) to start both the json-server (acting as DB) and the app, type `npm run start:all` this runs two scripts (which you can also run individually, should you choose):
    1) In one terminal, start the json-server: `npm run api` This will run the json-server on port 3333 (configured in package.json "api" script)

    2) In another terminal, start the app: `npm start`

-You can go to `localhost:3333/list` to see the live api/database (which is `db.json` in the root folder of the app)
-Note: all objects must have a numeric "id" or the api will fail
+You can go to `localhost:3333/list` to see the live api/database (which is `db.json` in the root folder of the app) **Note**: all objects must have a numeric "id" or the api will fail

 I used an article from Digital Ocean, [How To Call Web APIs with the useEffect Hook in React](https://www.digitalocean.com/community/tutorials/how-to-call-web-apis-with-the-useeffect-hook-in-react), for the json-server.